SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/GQI/Extensions/API_Reference/GQIEditableRow.md

 ### bool TryGetValue\<T\>(GQIColumn column, out T value)

-Get the value for the cell of the specified column.
+Gets the value for the cell of the specified column.

 #### Parameters

-- [GQIColumn](xref:GQI_GQIColumn) `column`: the column for which the value should be retrieved.
+- [GQIColumn](xref:GQI_GQIColumn) `column`: The column for which the value should be retrieved.
-- *out* `T` value: the value, of type `T`, of the cell matching the provided column.
+- *out* `T` value: The value, of type `T`, of the cell matching the provided column.

 #### Returns

-`true` if the value was successfully retrieved, otherwise `false`.
+`true` if the value has been successfully retrieved, otherwise `false`.

 ### bool TryGetValue\<T\>(GQIColumn\<T\> column, out T value)

-Get the value for the cell of the specified column.
+Gets the value for the cell of the specified column.

 #### Parameters

-- [GQIColumn\<T\>](xref:GQI_GQIColumn) `column`: the column for which the value should be retrieved.
+- [GQIColumn\<T\>](xref:GQI_GQIColumn) `column`: The column for which the value should be retrieved.
-- *out* `T` value: the value, of type `T`, in the row matching the provided column.
+- *out* `T` value: The value, of type `T`, in the row matching the provided column.

 #### Returns

-`true` if the value was successfully retrieved, otherwise `false`.
+`true` if the value has been successfully retrieved, otherwise `false`.

 ### bool TryGetValue\<T\>(string columnName, out T value)

-Get the value for the cell of the specified column name.
+Gets the value for the cell of the specified column name.

 #### Parameters

-- string `columnName`: the name of the column for which the value should be retrieved.
+- string `columnName`: The name of the column for which the value should be retrieved.
-- *out* `T` value: the value, of type `T`, in the row matching the provided column.
+- *out* `T` value: The value, of type `T`, in the row matching the provided column.

 #### Returns

-`true` if the value was successfully retrieved, otherwise `false`.
+`true` if the value has been successfully retrieved, otherwise `false`.

 ### void SetDisplayValue(GQIColumn column, string displayValue)

-Set the display value for the cell of the specified column.
+Sets the display value for the cell of the specified column.

 #### Parameters

-- [GQIColumn](xref:GQI_GQIColumn) `column`: the column for which the display value should be set.
+- [GQIColumn](xref:GQI_GQIColumn) `column`: The column for which the display value should be set.
-- string `displayValue`: the display value that should be set.
+- string `displayValue`: The display value that should be set.

 ### void SetDisplayValue(string columnName, string displayValue)

-Set the display value for the cell of the specified column name.
+Sets the display value for the cell of the specified column name.

 #### Parameters

-- string `columnName`: the column name of the column for which the display value should be set.
+- string `columnName`: The column name of the column for which the display value should be set.
-- string `displayValue`: the display value that should be set.
+- string `displayValue`: The display value that should be set.

 ### void SetValue(GQIColumn column, object value, string displayValue = null)

-Set the value for the cell of the specified column.
+Sets the value for the cell of the specified column.

 #### Parameters

-- [GQIColumn](xref:GQI_GQIColumn) `column`: the column for which the value should be set.
+- [GQIColumn](xref:GQI_GQIColumn) `column`: The column for which the value should be set.
-- object `value`: the value that should be set.
+- object `value`: The value that should be set.
-- (optional) string `displayValue`: the display value that should be set.
+- (optional) string `displayValue`: The display value that should be set.

 ### void SetValue\<T\>(GQIColumn\<T\> column, T value, string displayValue = null)

-Set the value for the cell of the specified column.
+Sets the value for the cell of the specified column.

 #### Parameters

-- [GQIColumn\<T\>](xref:GQI_GQIColumn) `column`: the column for which the value should be set.
+- [GQIColumn\<T\>](xref:GQI_GQIColumn) `column`: The column for which the value should be set.
-- object `value`: the value that should be set.
+- object `value`: The value that should be set.
-- (optional) string `displayValue`: the display value that should be set.
+- (optional) string `displayValue`: The display value that should be set.

 ### void SetValue(string columnName, object value, string displayValue = null)